Each business is on its own journey to an electric fleet, some are already there, some are in the early stages and others have yet to begin.

 Route planning

-Despite EV fleets offering significant advantages, traditional petrol and diesel fleets can still work best for certain businesses.
+Despite EV fleets offering significant advantages, traditional petrol and diesel fleets can still be the best option for certain businesses.

-There’s an established infrastructure of fuel stations across the country, meaning fuel is readily available, which minimises concerns about range anxiety for long-distance journeys.
+There’s an established network of fuel stations across the country, ensuring fuel is readily available and minimising range anxiety on long-distance journeys.

-Technicians are generally more familiar with maintaining ICE vehicles, which could lead to faster turnaround times for repairs and potentially lower maintenance costs compared to newer EV technology.
+Technicians are generally more familiar with maintaining ICE vehicles, which could lead to faster repair turnaround times and potentially lower maintenance costs compared to newer EV technology.

 Driver preference, driving style, what the car is primarily used for, business use or commuting can also all influence which fuel type is most appropriate.